whiplashoo/dartcula-theme/README.md

 - I love IntelliJ IDEs default Darcula theme, but prefer to use VS Code.
 - I needed semantic highlighting for Dart/Flutter files.

 So, this is simply an attempt to **replicate the Darcula theme from Jetbrains IDEs, and at the same time support nice syntax highlighting for Dart and Flutter**.
-There is also syntax highlighting support for HTML, CSS, JS files.
+There is also syntax highlighting support for HTML, CSS, JS, and Java files:

+## Theme versions
+This theme includes a Basic and a Pure version.
+They both have the exact same syntax highlighting properties.
+The Pure version goes ones step further and **additionally replicates the color scheme of IntelliJ editors' interface**, e.g. the color of the sidebar, the terminal, the tabs, and so on.

 ## Screenshots